jupyter-server/jupyter_releaser/docs/source/background/theory.md

 - Commit a message with hashes of dist file(s)
 - Annotate the git tag in standard format
 - Create a GitHub release with changelog entry
-- Verify url links in markdown and reStructuredText files
-- Verify integrity of Python manifest
 - Forward port changelog entries into default branch
 - Dry run publish on CI
 - Revert to Dev version after release (optional)